Shan States: History

 Early history of the Shan states is clouded in myth.
 Most states claimed having been founded upon a predecessor state with a Sanskrit name Shen/Sen. Tai Yai chronicles usually begin with the story of two brothers, Khun Lung and Khun Lai, who descended from heaven in the 6th century and landed in Hsenwi, where the local population hailed them as kings.

 The Shan people have inhabited the Shan Hills and other parts of northern modern-day Burma as far back as the 10th century AD.
-The Shan kingdom of Mong Mao (Muang Mao) existed in Yunnan as early as the 10th century CE but became a Burmese vassal state during the reign of King Anawrahta of Pagan (1044–1077).
+According to local accounts, the Shan kingdom of Möng Mao may have existed in Yunnan in the 10th century CE but became a Burmese vassal state during the reign of King Anawrahta of Pagan (1044–1077).

-Pagan Dynasty period
+Pagan dynasty period

 The historical relevance of the Shan states inside the present-day boundaries of Burma increased during the period of the Pagan Kingdom in the Shan Hills and Kachin Hills and accelerated after the fall of the Pagan Kingdom to the Yuan dynasty in 1287.
 The Shans, including a new migration that came down with the Mongols, quickly came to dominate an area from northern Chin State and northwestern Sagaing Region to the present-day Shan Hills.
 The newly founded Shan States were multi-ethnic states that included a substantial number of other ethnic minorities like the Chin, Palaung, Pa-O, Kachin, Akha, Lahu, Wa and Burmans.
-The most powerful Shan states were Mohnyin (Mong Yang) and Mogaung (Mong Kawng) in present-day Kachin State, followed by Theinni (Hsenwi), Thibaw (Hsipaw), Momeik (Mong Mit) and Kyaingtong (Keng Tung) in present-day northern Shan State.
+The most powerful Shan states were Möng Yang and Möng Kawng in present-day Kachin State, followed by Hsenwi, Hsipaw, Möng Mit and Kengtung in present-day Shan State.

+Möng Mao

+Möng Mao arose in the power vacuum left after the Kingdom of Dali in along the modern Myanmar-China border fell to the Mongol Yuan Dynasty around 1254.
+The Yuan ruled the region indirectly in what was known as the Native Chieftain System.
+This kingdom had asserted some unity over the diversity of ethnic groups residing along the southwest frontier of Yunnan.
+Beginning in the 1380s, Möng Mao came into conflict with the Ming dynasty of China, multiple clashes occurred until Möng Mao was finally defeated in 1444.
+Its territory was split among multiple Shan states, and the royal family moved west of the Irrawaddy to continue their rule in Möng Yang, which would eventually lead the Confederation of Shan States.